 For in-depth information about visas, please check the Visa Services section of the U.S. Department of State website.

 The relinquishment of lawful permanent resident status is irrevocable.
 An individual who relinquishes lawful permanent resident status must qualify again for such status.
 Therefore, one should give careful thought to relinquishing lawful permanent resident status.

 If you wish to abandon your permanent residence and relinquish your Permanent Resident Card (Green Card) submit Form I-407.
 You may do so during public walk-in hours.

 For specific information on intercountry adoptions and procedures please see the State Department Website and www.uscis.gov Adoption section which can be found to your right under Related Links.

-United States citizens who reside in Mexico with Migration Form (FM) - 2 or 3 may file a Petition for Alien Relative (Form I-130) at the Mexico City District Office by mail or in person during normal business hours.
+United States citizens who reside in Mexico may file a Petition for Alien Relative (Form I-130) at the Mexico City Field Office by mail or in person during public walk-in hours.

 USCIS offices overseas do not accept or process Naturalization applications from U.S. Lawful Permanent Residents (LPRs) who live overseas.
 See the USCIS Website's Citizenship section which can be found to your right under Related Links, for eligibility criteria and proper filing procedures.

 All requests for Humanitarian Parole for individuals who reside under the jurisdiction of the Mexico City Field Office must be submitted to:

 For US Postal Service (USPS) Deliveries: